 Interested in Nutritional Services or Advice?

-Classes will meet almost every Wednesday, with the exception of the previously scheduled group classes (you can find these listed dates at Classes & Groups), from 12:00pm – 1:00pm.
+Classes will meet nearly every other Wednesday from 12:00pm – 1:00pm with Registered Dietitian, Rachel Wood.
 This is available for kids, teens, adults, and caregivers and costs $20 per person.
 If you can’t make it in person, Zoom is available to participate remotely.

 Please come knowing what IFM Plan best fits your situation – Detox, Cardiometabolic, Core, Elimination, Low FODMAPS, Mito, or ReNew (more information below).
 You’ll need to indicate which plan you’d like to learn more about when you register.